OMP: One-step Meanflow Policy with Directional Alignment: Method

 \section{Method}

-Our work builds upon the MeanFlow framework, a robot learning paradigm that achieves single-step trajectory generation using 3D point-cloud inputs.
-While the original MeanFlow implementation in robotics, MP1, successfully eliminates Ordinary Differential Equation (ODE) solver errors by learning interval-averaged velocities, we identify critical theoretical limitations in how these models optimize high-precision tasks.
-Specifically, the reliance on standard Mean Squared Error (MSE) loss leads to gradient starvation in low-velocity regimes.
-To address this, we introduce the One-step Meanflow Policy (OMP), which incorporates a geometric analysis of high-dimensional error landscapes to motivate a novel Directional Alignment objective and utilizes a Differential Derivation Equation to optimize computational efficiency MeanFlow Framework.
+Our work builds upon the MeanFlow framework and constructs a robot learning paradigm designed to achieve single-step trajectory generation directly from 3D point-cloud inputs.
+While the original MeanFlow implementation successfully eliminates ODE solver errors by learning interval-averaged velocities, we identify specific theoretical pathologies that hinder its application in high-precision robotic manipulation.
+In this section, we first formalize the MeanFlow paradigm.
+Subsequently, we analyze three critical limitations: spectral bias, gradient starvation in high-dimensional error landscapes, and the memory complexity of higher-order differentiation.
+Finally, we introduce the One-step MeanFlow Policy (OMP), which overcomes these barriers through Directional Alignment and a Differential Derivation Equation.